Police Beat for June 6, 2020

 The Sarasota County Sheriff’s Office reported the following arrests:

-Eleanor Bishop Halloran, 69, 2400 block of Hermitage Blvd., Venice.
+Eleanor Bishop Halloran, 69, 2400 block of Hermitage Boulevard, Venice.
 Charges: obtain controlled substance by fraud (Hydromorphone), use two-way communication device to facilitate a felony.
 Bond: $3,000.

 The North Port Police Department reported the following arrests: